njonsson/example_files/README.md

 like.
 The Mix tasks provided here enable you to easily find, copy, and check the freshness of example files and your copies of them.

-An example file may be “applied,” which means that it is copied into the same directory, using a file name that lacks the “example” nomenclature.

-## Individual file status

-Status is one of three values:

-  * Missing — never applied
-  * Out-of-date — applied, but currently different in content from the example
-  * Up-to-date — applied and identical in content to the example

-## Collisions

-Your project may contain two or more example files that, when applied, use the same resulting file name.
-This constitutes a “collision.”
-Colliding example files are noted on _stderr_.

 ## Installation

 Use _example_files_ by adding it to a Mix `deps` declaration.